 My build has no graphics card because I don't play games and the 4790K has an integrated graphics processor (Intel HD Graphics 4600).
 Intel 4600 supports up to 3 screens and ASRock's Exteme6 motherboard has exactly 3 video outputs HDMI, DVI and Display Port.

 Choosing the memory was very simple - the cheapest 16GB 1866Mhz DDR3 memory with 9ns CAS latency, which at the purchase day happened to be Crucial Ballistix Tactical BLT2KIT8G3D1869DT1TX0.
 There is no point in going with more expensive DDR3 memory (such as 2133Mhz memory or faster) because the benchmarks show that as the frequency goes up (to 2133Mhz or faster), the latency goes down (to 11ns or slower) and you don't get much benefits in real world applications.
 The synthetic benchmarks (raw write/read) show an increase, but the real world applications don't work that way and you get no benefits.
 1866Mhz CL9 is the speed you want to go with with DDR3.

 For cooling I went with the top ranking air-cooling beast Phanteks PH-TC14PE.
 I like to think that a cooler processor computes faster and has a longer life span.
 Unfortunately my Phanteks cooler arrived scratched, dirty and with someone else's fingerprints.
 The package had thermal paste smeared on it as well.
-It looks like Amazon messed up and put a returned cooler on sale.
-That was really upsetting because this cooler was priced at $80 so I was expecting a brand new product.
+It looks like Amazon messed up and put a returned cooler back on sale.
+I didn't have time to return it, cleaned it up and went ahead with the build.

 Mounting it on the motherboard wasn't easy.
 The spring screws simply wouldn't align properly and it took me more than 5 attempts to get it secured to the board.
 Perhaps that's why it was so scratched when I got it.
 The previous owner couldn't attach it to the board as well.
 Also the instructions were very confusing and I mounted the fans the wrong direction.

 For my next build I'm going with the Noctua NH-D15 cooler.
 The benchmarks show Phanteks and Noctua perform pretty equally.
 I tried Phanteks, was disappointed and now you, Noctua, have my attention.